 2. Utilizing Fill Series Command to Customize Autofill Option

 You can use the Fill Series option too if you need to customize dates more including intervals.

-➤ Under the Home tab, select the Editing group of commands.
+- Secondly, under the Home tab, go to the Editing group of commands.

-➤ From the Fill drop-down, choose the Series
+- Thirdly, from the Fill drop-down, choose the Series

-➤ Type ‘2’ as the Step Value, this is called common difference in an arithmetic progression or series.
+- Type ‘2’ as the Step Value, this is called a common difference in an arithmetic progression or series.

-Select Month as Date Unit and you’ll be shown a series of months with 2 months as common difference or interval between 2 months.
+Select Month as the Date Unit and you’ll see a series of months with 2 months as a common difference or interval between 2 months.

 Similarly, you can do this for years too by selecting Year as Date Unit.

-So these are all basic, easy & useful techniques you can follow to make Excel enter dates as well as timestamps automatically when data entered.
-I hope, you’ve found these methods quite effective.
+So, these are all basic, easy & useful techniques you can follow to make Excel enter dates as well as timestamps automatically when data is entered.
+Hope, you’ve found these methods quite effective.
 If you got any questions or feedback regarding this article you can comment.
 You can also have a glance at our other interesting & informative articles on this website.